JohnSnowLabs/johnsnowlabs/docs/_posts/gadde5300/2023-05-29-legqa_flant5_finetuned_en.md

 ## Description

 This Question Answering model has been fine-tuned on FLANT5 using legal data.
-FLAN-T5 is a state-of-the-art language model developed by Facebook AI that utilizes the T5 architecture for text generation tasks.
+FLAN-T5 is a state-of-the-art language model developed by Google AI that utilizes the T5 architecture for text generation tasks.
 This model provides a powerful and efficient solution for accurately answering legal questions and delivering insightful information in the legal domain.

 ## Predicted Entities